top of page

 Water Treatment in Hospitals

-To meet these stringent requirements, demineralized water is commonly utilized for sterilization.
-Hospitals deploy water treatment systems to produce this demineralized water, ensuring the efficacy of the sterilization process.
+To achieve compliance with these rigorous requirements, demineralized water emerges as a standard choice for sterilization purposes.
+Hospitals employ advanced water treatment systems to produce demineralized water, thereby ensuring the optimal efficacy of the sterilization process.

 DIN EN 285 stipulates the following limit values for the boiler feed water: